eugenioLopezRamos/buscador-chilecompra-frontend/new todo.md

 ## TO DO ##

 - Need to set a debouncer for fetches!
 - Clean up the actions/reducers/etc related to the test fetcher, and thank it for its service
 - Make the inputFields component have 3 tabs: "List" (listing all licitaciones), "Proveedor" (showing licitaciones by svc provider), "Licitacion" (a singple licitacion, which is much more detailed)
+- Break up the fetch query according to the current searchType ("listado" or "codigo" or "proveedor"), and only send the correct one

 ## DONE ##
 - Need to separate the logic in some of the stateless functional components into actions